 What have I been up to lately?
 Well my parents went away and I've been looking after my 95 year old grandfather who is still hale and hearty.
-That also involves house sitting and looking after our two children who are currently 7 and 4 years of age.
+That also involves house sitting and looking after our two children.

 My grandfather still does his crosswords, watches lots of sport and quizzes and just generally does his own thing...which is "grand".
 I've enjoyed looking after him for the last two weeks and it's been super to still have a lot of contact with him.
 I love hearing all his stories.

 I've also been doing a fair amount of guiding at two Roman forts: Vindolanda and Housesteads.
 Housesteads has been a new one for me.
 It's just down the road from Vindolanda but is a later fort perched very high on top of the Whin Sill/crags.
 It is the most well known of all the forts around here and attracts a fair amount of visitors (as does Vindolanda).

 Vindolanda has had a £6m odd makeover there and at its sister site, The Roman Army Museum.
 Housesteads' Museum and visitor centre will get a million pound plus renovation this Winter.
 The fort will remain open and it will be free to see and visit.
 I've enjoyed guiding at both sites...what I've learned at one I can apply to the other and vice versa.

 I'm still in the process of setting up a second business called "Hands-on-Latin" which will combine guiding around the Roman sites with teaching Latin..showing that it is the basis for European Languages (most of them) and the English Language!
 I'm still pulling the paperwork and the website together...hoping that I can get it up and running for the Autumn.
 Fingers crossed.
 All the signs are...that it will work!
 I've had quite a bit of interest in it and all my market research has shown that there is an appetite for it.